TOPS NEWS May 2007

 A Romanian man who was woken up by a loud bang found a car had landed in his bed.

 Prosecutors in Brussels, overwhelmed by the number of speeding fines imposed since fixed radar traps were installed, have asked police to let off all but the worst offenders.

 There were 1,100 crashes involving foreign lorries in the UK in 2005 and half the 34,500 foreign lorries tested were found to be dangerous.

 The Gumball rally was banned from Turkey but welcomed in Albania where some roads and bridges were upgraded for them.
 Unfortunately someone was killed in a collision.

 A plumber, caught speeding at 7 mph over the limit by a tripod-mounted laser mobile camera, was let off in court when he contacted the manufacturers who said their cameras were only accurate up to 100m.

-Abridged version of newsletter sent to members
+This is an abridged version of TOPS NEWS which is sent to members